-What’s one of the first questions you’re going to ask yourself when you’re considering a career change?
-It’s most likely ‘how much can I earn?’
+What’s one of the first questions you’re going to ask yourself when considering electrical training?
+It’s most likely ‘how much can I earn as an electrician?’
+As well as wanting a job you’ll enjoy, earning enough to support yourself and your family is also an incredibly important aspect.
 As a beginner in any career, you won’t go in at the top of a pay range straight away.
 Learning a new skill can also mean a temporary pay cut for some.
 However, retraining as an electrician means that you have a skill that can take you into a variety of positions, both employed and self-employed.

 What Does The Training Involve?